Ontotext-AD/graphdb-helm/examples/custom-logback/README.md

 # GraphDB with Custom Logback Configuration

 GraphDB comes with a pre-configured Logback XML using sensible configuration defaults.
-However, for certain use cases, it might need to be finely tuned.
+However, for certain use cases, it might need to be fine-tuned.

 This example shows how to use a custom Logback XML configuration with GraphDB's Helm chart.